-The Board reviewed the performance, fees and expenses of the Fund compared to its peers, as presented by Broadridge, and to appropriate benchmarks where applicable.
+The Board reviewed the performance, fees and expenses of the Fund compared to its peers, as prepared by Broadridge, and to appropriate benchmarks where applicable.
 The Board discussed with the Adviser the performance goals and the actual results achieved in managing the Fund.
-When considering a fund's performance, the Board and the Adviser place emphasis on trends and longer-term returns (focusing on one-year, three-year and five-year performance, as of December 31, 2016, or since inception, as applicable).
+When considering a fund's performance, the Board and the Adviser place emphasis on trends and longer-term returns (focusing on one-year, three-year and five-year performance, as of December 31, 2017, or since inception, as applicable).
 When a fund underperforms its benchmark and/or its peer group average, the Board and the Adviser discuss the causes of such underperformance and, where necessary, they discuss specific changes to investment strategy or investment personnel.
-The Board noted that the Fund's performance was below its peer group average for the one-year period but better than its peer group average for the three- and five-year periods.
-The Board discussed with the Adviser the level of the advisory and administration fees (together, the "management fee") for this Fund relative to comparable funds and/or other accounts advised by the Adviser and/or compared to its peers as presented by Broadridge.
+The Board noted that the Fund's performance was better than its peer group average for the one-, three- and five-year periods.
+The Board discussed with the Adviser the level of the advisory and administration fees (together, the "management fee") for this Fund relative to comparable funds and/or other accounts advised by the Adviser and/or compared to its peers as prepared by Broadridge.
 In addition to the management fee, the Board also reviewed the Fund's total expense ratio.
-The Board noted that while the Fund's management fee was higher than but close to its peer group average, its total expense ratio was lower than its peer group average.
-After discussion, the Board concluded that the Fund's (i) performance was competitive with its peer group average and (ii) management fee and total expense ratio were competitive with its peer group average.
+The Board noted that while the Fund's management fee was lower than its peer group average, its total expense ratio was higher than but close to its peer group average.
+After discussion, the Board concluded that the Fund's (i) performance was competitive with its peer group average and (ii) management fee and total expense ratio were competitive with its peer group averages.